bartok17/poker/README.md

 *   You lose the game if your score reaches 0.
 *   When the game is over, a message will be displayed.
 You can then choose to `Play Again` (resets scores to 2000) or `Quit Game`.

-May the cards be with you, Good luck!
+May the cards be with you.
+Good luck!